aknasser/aknasser/README.md

-- 👋 Hi, I’m Nasser, My friends call Nass!
+- 👋 Hi, I’m Nasser, My friends call me Nass!
 - 👀 I’m interested in software development, philosophy, business development, music, cooking and well-being
 - 🌱 I’m ramping up on React Native
 - 💞️ I’m looking to collaborate on web app and SPA.
 Tbh I have a weak spot for productivity and personal development app (see my project "Bofoomi").